Nikkor AF-S 14-24mm f/2.8 G ED N - Review / Test Report - Analysis

 Regarding its moderate 1.7x zoom ratio the AF-S 14-24mm f/2.8 may appear unambitious but it's still

-an ultra-wide angle lens and these tend to produce a significant amount of barrel distortions.
+an ultra-wide angle lens and these tend to produce a significant amount of barrel distortion.
 However,

 against all odds the Nikkor does an exceptional job here.
-Technically a barrel distortions of 1.4% @ 14mm
+Technically a barrel distortion of 1.4% @ 14mm

 may still be visible in a few situations but compared to similar lenses, especially in the APS-C league,

 this is a very moderate figure.
 The problem is pretty much negligible at 18mm and more so at 24mm.

 Move the mouse cursor over the focal length text marks below to observe the respective distortion

 The chart above has a real-world size of about 120x80cm.